biocorecrg/ggplot2_functions/README.md

 - [x] PCA from a matrix or a DESeq2 object
 - [x] Density plot from a data frame or a matrix
-- [ ] Dotplot for counts / gene from a matrix or a DESeq2 object
 - [x] Hierarchical clustering from a matrix or a DESeq2 object
+- [x] Dotplot for counts / gene from a matrix or a DESeq2 object
+- [ ] Heatmap from a matrix or a DESeq2 object

 ## Principal component analysis